couchbase/couchbase-python-client/docs/source/api/results.rst

 Observe Constants
 -----------------

-These constants are returned as bits in the :attr:`ObserveInfo.flags` field.
+These constants are returned as values for :attr:`ObserveInfo.flags` field.

 .. data:: OBS_FOUND